BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceBreaker.md

 (Optional) configure femtosoc and femtorv32
 ============================================
-Edit `learn-fpga/FemtoRV/RTL/CONFIGS/icestick_config.v`
+Edit `learn-fpga/FemtoRV/RTL/CONFIGS/icebreaker_config.v`

 This file lets you define what type of RISC-V processor you will create.
-For IceStick, we use the `femtorv32-quark`, that has a minimal LUT count and that can run code from the SPI flash.
-It is best suited for the IceStick that has a small number of LUTs (1380) and very little BRAM (8 kB, but only 6 kB available as RAM, because two kB are used by the registers).
+For IceBreaker, we use the `femtorv32-gracilis` (RV32IMC).

-The file `learn-fpga/FemtoRV/RTL/CONFIGS/icestick_config.v`
+The file `learn-fpga/FemtoRV/RTL/CONFIGS/icebreaker_config.v`
 also lets you select the device drivers present in the associated system-on-chip:

 | Device                 | description                    | comment                           |